 The health regions programme team is running a series of webinars in 2024.
 These webinars will provide an update on the implementation of health regions and focus on key objectives of the programme.

-Register for the health regions webinar on Thursday 12 December
+Watch back the health regions webinar from Thursday 12 December on YouTube

-The second webinar took place on Thursday 26 September.
+The second webinar in the series took place on Thursday 26 September.
 The purpose of this webinar was to:

 Watch back the health regions webinar from Thursday 26 September on YouTube